 Spring is naturally a grain-free season, as these foods are traditionally not harvested until fall.
 If you feel inclined, reduce your portions of hearty grains, like oats and pastas.
 These can be nourishing foods, but in terms of how to eat seasonally in the spring, swap hearty grains with other complex carbohydrates, like beans, beets, and carrots.

 Focus on lower-glycemic sugar (or unrefined sugar, like this raw honey).
 In the spirit of taking a lighter approach—that will also help balance blood sugar—be mindful of your sugar intake.
 Spring is a great time to take a step back from heavy winter desserts and opt for more refreshing, lower-sugar options (like my lemon poppyseed bread!).

-Know your body type.
-If you are a kapha body type, spring is the most important time of year to watch your diet.
+If you’re a kapha body type, spring is the most important time of year to watch your diet.
 Eating seasonally in the spring can reset digestion, stimulate fat burning, and build stable energy for the year ahead.

-Honor your appetite.
-The appetite naturally begins to wane during the spring months.
-Unlike winter, where the hunger may have been incessant, spring boosts natural fat metabolism that decreases cravings, hunger, and appetite.
-Tune into your true hunger to help you feel energized, satiated, and vibrant.
+Of course, this is always important!
+But for many, appetite naturally begins to wane during the spring months.
+Unlike winter, where hunger may have been incessant, spring boosts natural fat metabolism that decreases cravings, hunger, and appetite.
+Tune into your true hunger to help you feel energized, satiated, and vibrant!

 THE 7 BEST SEASONAL EATING COOKBOOKS